SoftHu/tos_avg/En/Oda.md

 Farewell, then.]
 Start -->1730217216536675[<b>Speaker 👉 Yui:</b>

-Okay, see you soon then.]
+Okay, I'll see you around then.]
 Start -->1730218968869989[<b>Speaker 👉 Yui:</b>

 Even though I was elected as mayor...